-In the absence of a homestead exemption, the following will be used to prove primary residency (all primary residency documentation must be from the time of the storm, in the applicant or co-applicant's name, and reference the damaged address).
+In the absence of a homestead exemption or FEMA IA Letter/Data, the following will be used to prove primary residency (all primary residency documentation must be from the time of the storm, in the applicant or co-applicant's name, and reference the damaged address).
 In addition to a Primary Residency Affidavit, applicant(s) will provide two of the following:

 - Copy of water, electric, gas, credit card, or cable bill.
-The bill must confirm that service was provided at the time of the storm, be in the applicant's name and indicate usage at the time of the event. - Copy of FEMA letter showing payment received for home repairs or contents or insurance document showing content coverage in the applicant's name. - Letter from electric, gas, cable, or other utility service provider.
-The letter must confirm that service was provided at the time of the storm and be in the applicant's name. - Other documents may be considered on a case-by-case basis.
+The bill must confirm that service was provided at the time of the storm, be in the applicant's name, and indicate usage at the time of the storm.
+Bills will be accepted dated in the month of September or October 2022. - Homeowner Insurance Policy Declaration Page. - Letter from electric, gas, cable, or other utility service provider.
+The letter must confirm that service was provided at the time of the storm (September or October 2022) and be in the applicant or co-applicant's name. - Other documents may be considered on a case-by-case basis.